HeiVask/dpline/README.rst

 About
 -----

-Simple tool to remove duplicate lines from text file.
+CLI tool to remove duplicate lines from text file.

 Installation